Exclusive: Top suspect in Vitol, Glencore Brazil bribery case arrested in U.S. - court

 Vitol has a deal pending to purchase a stake in Petrobras’ prized Nigerian oilfields.
 Petrobras has said there are no indications of wrongdoing in that deal, but it would be up to Brazilian regulators to make the final determination.

-Additional reporting by Julia Payne in London; Editing by Christian Plumb and David Gregorio
+Additional reporting by Julia Payne in London; Editing by Christian Plumb, David Gregorio and Dale Hudson